Concepts and Terms

 A component is a reusable building block for a UI.

-Qt Design Studio comes with preset components that you can use in your project.
+Qt Design Studio comes with preset components that you can use in your UI by creating instances of them.
 These are similar to Symbols in Sketch or Prefab in Unity.

 Read more about components: